Gallup93/local_spotlight_api/README.md

 ## AUTHORIZATION HEADER EXAMPLE:

-Authorization is accomplished with an OAuth2.0 Bearer Token that is included in the header.
+Authorization is accomplished by providing an OAuth2.0 Bearer Token in the request header.
 ```
     {
        Authorization: "Bearer <Auth Token>"